duckduckgo/duckduckgo-documentation/duckduckhack/styleguides/code_styleguide.md

 - Store jQuery selectors:

-    If you need to re-use a jQuery selector (eg. `$('#myDiv')`), store it in a variable for speed and efficiency.
+    If you need to re-use a jQuery selector (e.g. `$('#myDiv')`), store it in a variable for speed and efficiency.
 Otherwise, jQuery will need to traverse the DOM each time you use the same selector.

     ```javascript
     // Bad